 The future of software intelligence

-At the end of the day, all monitoring tools must be able to offer detailed information about end users.
+At the end of the day, all monitoring tools must offer detailed information about end users.
 And implementing any tool must weigh against real business objectives.

 This is precisely why Raygun built our platform with software intelligence at the front of mind.
 Tools like crash reporting and real user monitoring are more powerful when they work together to provide a holistic view of how software quality affects real people and their experiences.
 (Find out how Raygun reduced this company’s errors by 50-75%)

 Directly linking software quality to ROI is a pipe dream for so many businesses.
-Software businesses reliant on healthy software to make revenue fly blind without software intelligence, and issues that affect end uses just never get addressed.
+Without software intelligence, software businesses reliant on healthy software to make revenue fly blind to problems affecting end-users.